Team

 Emma Tysinger

 Research internship (Univ.
-Côte d'Azur) and MIT France
+Côte d'Azur / MIT France, July-August 2023)

 © Image credit CNRS